FAQsFind answers to commonly asked questions here. |

 Do you have to commit every week?
 Showing up to a rehearsal each week will ensure the best & most beneficial experience for you.
 In contrast to my Weekend Choir (where I teach songs in full on the night), our Cornwall Choir Collective songs will be learnt over a few sessions, with the intention of being performed, so we will delve deeply during the learning process.
 This is not a choir to dip in and out of, which is why I ask for a monthly or termly commitment.
 This way you should feel more invested in yourself, which is really important and positive!
 There will be practice resources available to members, and if you do miss the odd session here & there you can at least refer to these at home; however, they are not a replacement for being taught from scratch.
 Sometimes we can feel like just hiding under the duvet & it would be tempting to avoid any group situation on these days - however, if you can fight that urge & just get to your choir session you will feel better for it, and will have the support of a lovely group - and the group will benefit from having you there too!

 Is there a uniform?
-Short answer yes!
+Yes!
 I do think it’s important to have some sense of uniformity when we perform, as well as making us feel that we’re a part of something.
 I have a vision of how I’d like that uniformity to be; however, I don’t want to create something super strict, with no flexibility.

 The main look will be:

 Why is this a choir just for women?
-From my experience leading choirs, there won’t be enough men in order to fill the traditional Tenor & Bass harmonies, so I want to focus my arrangements on SSA (Soprano 1, Soprano 2, Alto) formation.
+From my experience leading choirs, there won’t be enough men in order to fill the traditional Tenor & Bass harmonies, so I want to focus my arrangements on SSA (Soprano 1, Soprano 2, Alto) or SAT (Soprano, Alto, Tenor) formation.
 I will sometimes add in more harmonies, but I can create these specifically for female voices.
-I would like to lead a choir for men alongside this group, where we’d do the same songs but catered towards their specific ranges, and then we could join forces for performances & workshops (which would be great!) - but it just depends on whether there are enough men out there to make it viable!

 How do I know what harmony to sing?
 Your speaking voice gives a good indication of whether you are particularly low or high; however, I will be working on specific exercises at the beginning to help with anyone who isn’t sure, whilst also trying to ensure that every harmony is covered in a balanced way.